 Children who can’t live with their families, find a new home in an SOS family (photo: SOS archives)

-The discovery of massive oil deposits in Lake Maracaibo in the early 20th century transformed the country's economy and had a significant impact on Venezuela's weight in the global political arena.
+The discovery of massive oil deposits in Lake Maracaibo in the early 20th century transformed Venezuela’s economy and had a significant impact on the country's wealth and influence in the global political arena.

 Children and young people are at risk